KULeuvenNeuromechanics/PredSim/App/README.md

-App developed for Kinderuniversiteit Leuven - Gasthuisberg 2022
+App developed for Kinderuniversiteit Leuven - Gasthuisberg 2022 and updated for a research internship.
 =================

 # Installation